prwesolek/HealthyHome/README.md

 <ul>
 <li> <b> other features: </b> Health issue rates depend on many hidden variables, and to account for this, I would like to bring in more environmental features.
 Here are several ideas: number of grocery stores in neighborhood, number of parks in neighborhood, number of urgent care clinics in neighborhood, public transportation in neighborhood, <a href="https://www.walkscore.com/">WalkScore</a>, and <a href="http://howloud.com/">noise level</a>. </li>

-<li> <b> mental health:</b> I would like to include the percentage of people reporting good mental health as a heath issue.
-The features I currently have are not descriptive enough to account for the many confounding factors, even with smoothing. </li>
+<li> <b> mental health:</b> I would like to include the percentage of people reporting good mental health as a heath issue, even if this means moving to a non-linear model. </li>

 <li> <b> better data: </b> I would like to obtain crime data on the census tract level; these data are currently at the county level.
 I would also like to find better pollution data.
 I believe the current pollution data that I have is normalized in such a way as to make it a poor predictor in my model. </li>

 <li> <b> more sophistication: </b> My current smoothing process is rather naive.
-I would like to either smooth by convolving my data points with a normal distribution or smooth by dynamically computing the number of neighbors to use for each data point.</li>
+I would like to either smooth by convolving my data points with a normal distribution or smooth by dynamically computing the number of neighbors to use for each data point.
+I would also like to explore hierarchical linear models to account for random effects, such as the region of the United States.</li>

+<li> <b> better user interface: </b> I would like to add a feature allowing the user to input his or her work address so that the model can compute commute time.  </li>

 </ul>